 Secular mindfulness practices have helped chronically ill patients deal with pain.
 It has been proven by research to reduce stress and also depression.
 But could there be more benefits that we can explore with mindfulness, such as its ability to help us make better decisions in life?
-MBSAT or Mindfulness-Based Strategic Awareness is a secular based mindfulness training that looks at helping us make decisions to prevent any regrets.
+MBSAT or Mindfulness-Based Strategic Awareness is a secular-based mindfulness training that looks at helping us make wise decisions for a happier life.

 Mindfulness-Based Interventions for Clinical Population

 Mindfulness-Based interventions (MBIs) have emerged in the late 1970s thanks to the work of Jon Kabat-Zinn.
 Kabat Zinn, a professor at the Massachusetts Medical School created Mindfulness-Based Stress Reduction (MBSR) for those experiencing chronic pain.
 The results of mindfulness training proved effective with numerous scientific studies conducted on it.

 Soon, other forms of mindfulness training protocol emerged.
 Mindfulness-Based Cognitive Therapy (MBCT), for example, aids in preventing relapses in those who are suffering from depression.
 Both MBSR and MBCT are focused on the clinical population.